rsaunders33/Cleaning-Data_Course-Project/CodeBook.md

 ##Output Data Format
 The output represents a tidy data set (in a text file) with the averages of each measurement for each activity and each subject.
 There are 180 rows (30 unique subjects and 6 unique activities) and 68 columns (The activity and subject are dimensions and the 66 different measurements are variables).

+###Rows (180)
+There are 180 rows.
+Each row represents the average of measurements across unique activities performed by unique subjects

+###Columns (68)
+Activity.Name - Represents the activity being performed at the time of measurement
+Type: Character

+Subject - Represents the id for a unique subject performing an activity  where measurements were taken
+Type: Character

+Measurement Values (Column 3 to 68) - Represents the average of the measurement being taken during a unique activity on a unique subject.
+There are 66 measure averages.
+Value Type: Numeric